-The other temple, dedicated to Vishnu, was built on the delta later by devotees of Mavji, a deeply venerated saint regarded as one of the eight avatars of Vishnu.
+The other temple, dedicated to Vishnu, was built on the delta later by devotees of Mavji, a deeply venerated saint regarded as one of the avatars of Vishnu.

 It was built in a place where Mavji is supposed to have sat in meditation.
 The temple houses idols of Narayana (a form of Vishnu) and his consort Lakshmi.